cinghiopinghio/gnuplot-toolkit/README.md

 It make a link to `~/.local/bin/`, so make sure it exists and it is in you `$PATH`!

-## bash script is DEPRECATED

-The bash script `epslatexeps.sh` is used to convert `epslatex` files prepared without the `standalone` parameter.
-The script is considered deprecated as its functionality as been merged in the python script.
-Soon enough it will be removed.

 ## Usage

 usage: `epslatex2eps [-h] [-f] [-s] [-p] [-o OUTFILE] FILE`